-H.15.3 Actions by Licensee - 18 CFR § 5.18(c)(1)(ii)(G)
+H.16.3 Actions by Licensee - 18 CFR § 5.18(c)(1)(ii)(G)

-BPU believes that actions by the Licensee are favorable to the public in that the Project provides clean, renewable electric energy as well as non-power benefits associated with the Project such as the canoe portage.
-In addition, the Project provides diversification for the residence helping to reduce utility costs.
+BPU believes their actions are favorable to the public in that the Project provides clean, renewable electric energy, as well as non-power benefits associated with the Project, such as the canoe portage.
+In addition, the Project provides power diversification for the residents, which helps reduce utility costs.
 BPU believes that past actions and future actions related to the Project will not adversely affect the public.

-H.15.4 Expenses due to License Transfer - 18 CFR § 5.18(c)(1)(ii)(H)
+H.16.4 Expenses due to License Transfer - 18 CFR § 5.18(c)(1)(ii)(H)